 As Trustees, we acknowledge we have overall responsibility for ensuring that The Archbishop Lanfranc Academy - The Bec Trust ("the Academy Trust") has an effective and appropriate system of control, financial and otherwise.
 However such a system is designed to manage rather than eliminate the risk of failure to achieve business objectives, and can provide only reasonable and not absolute assurance against material misstatement or loss.
+Trustees have reviewed and taken account of the guidance in the DFE's Governance Handbook and the competency framework for governance.

-The Board of Trustees has delegated the day-to-day responsibility to the Principal, as accounting officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between the Academy Trust and the Secretary of State for Education.
+The Board of Trustees has delegated the day-to-day responsibility to the Principal, as Accounting Officer, for ensuring financial controls conform with the requirements of both propriety and good financial management and in accordance with the requirements and responsibilities assigned to it in the funding agreement between the Academy Trust and the Secretary of State for Education.
 They are also responsible for reporting to the Board of Trustees any material weaknesses or breakdowns in internal control.